 Lisa Unterseher comes to SMC from Alaska Pacific University, where she was the Cardinal Newman Chair of Catholic Theology and professor of religious studies at Alaska Pacific University.
 She was also the R. Wright Spears Chair and professor of religion at Columbia College for 18 years.
 Unterseher received her Ph.D. in Religious Studies, History of the Christian Tradition, and her Master of Divinity from Southern Methodist University.
 She has received her Bachelor of Arts in History and English from the University of Texas at Austin.
 In addition to her teaching career, Unterseher has also published a book on early Christian Studies, “The Mark of Cain and the Jews: Augustine’s Theology of the Jews and Judaism” and written multiple scholarly articles and book reviews.

 Susan Wethington, Professor of Mathematics

-After serving in an adjunct role at SMC, Susan Wethington joins the SMC full time.
+After serving in an adjunct role at SMC, Susan Wethington joins SMC full time.
 Prior to becoming professor of mathematics, Wethington taught math at Spartanburg Community College for 10 years.
 She received a Master of Education in Mathematics from Converse College, a teaching certification in Middle School Math and Science from USC Upstate and a B.S. in Computer Science from USC Spartanburg.